Andrew0Hill/CSCI_4202_Connect_Four/README.md

 ## Installation

 Clone this repository.
 This is a Leiningen Project developed using Cursive.
 Use Leiningen to build the project into an executable JAR using `lein uberjar`.

+If you don't want to build it yourself, you can download the latest compiled JAR from the Releases page.

 The program can be run using `java -jar <name>`.

 ## Use